McKlaud76/ZX-RGBI2HDMI/README.md

-Fork of ZX RGB-I to VGA & HDMI on RP2040-ZERO
+ZX RGB-I to VGA & HDMI on RP2040-ZERO
 =======
 © 2024 KWF